Freshman guard Shane Nowell transferring from Arizona Wildcats

 People are also reading…

+“Everybody’s having conversations about all that stuff right now,” Lloyd said.
+“I just told our guys, ‘Hey, we don’t need to rush to any decisions.
+Let’s just make sure that we’re all making decisions were comfortable with.’”

+Nowell did not respond to a message seeking comment Tuesday and his high school coach, Brent Merritt, said via email Tuesday that he was just checking to see what options Nowell might have.

-A native of the Seattle area, Nowell is the brother of Jaylen Nowell, who won the 2018-19 Pac-12 Player of the Year Jaylen Nowell while playing for Washington.
-He was the only one of three Miller commits in the class of 2021 to stick with the Wildcats, with K.J.
-Simpson heading to Colorado and Shane Dezonie going to Vanderbilt, but never gained traction in the Wildcats’ rotation.
+A native of the Seattle area, Nowell is the brother of Jaylen Nowell, who won the 2018-19 Pac-12 Player of the Year award while playing for Washington.
+Shane Nowell was the only one of three players in the class of 2021 who committed to former UA coach Sean Miller and stuck with the Wildcats, while guard K.J.
+Simpson headed to Colorado and Shane Dezonie went to Vanderbilt.
+Dezonie is transferring this spring to St. Joseph’s.

-Having also been offered scholarships by Washington, WSU, Montana, Montana State and Oklahoma out of Eastside Catholic High School, Nowell told the Star last May that he took two weeks to talk with Lloyd and decide whether to stay with the Wildcats.
+Nowell, who was also offered scholarships by Washington, Washington State, Montana, Montana State and Oklahoma out of Eastside Catholic High School, told the Star last May that he took two weeks to talk with Lloyd and decide whether to stay with the Wildcats.
+Lloyd replaced Miller in April 2021.

 “It definitely took some time because I wasn’t too sure,” Nowell said.
 “It was pretty much a matter of what’s the best situation for me, as well as my family, because I didn’t want to go too far away from home.